-For many high school football players, especially seniors, the homecoming game is one of the most special moments growing up.
-It’s a shame Peoria High School (AZ) senior wide receiver Cameron Torres will not have an opportunity to play in his last one on Friday.
+For many high school football players, especially seniors, the homecoming game is a special moment growing up.
+It’s a shame Peoria High School (AZ) senior wide receiver Cameron Torres wasn’t going to have an opportunity to play in his last one.

 What makes matters worse is that was Torres? second unsportsmanlike conduct penalty of the game.
-He was ejected from the contest and will have to serve an automatic one-game suspension, which will make the senior miss his final homecoming game against San Tan Valley Poston Butte this week, according to the Arizona Republic.
+He was ejected from the contest and faced an automatic one-game suspension, which would make the senior miss his final homecoming game against San Tan Valley Poston Butte the next week, according to the Arizona Republic.

 Seriously, though, what did Cameron Torres do to deserve the penalty in the first place?
 He made an impressive catch and ran into the end zone.
 Sure, his knees were a little high, like Babb said, but there is no way anyone should consider that taunting.

-The call is ludicrous, and it is going to cost Torres a special Arizona high school game and memory in 2018.
+The call was ludicrous, and it was going to cost Torres a special Arizona high school game and memory in 2018.

-Although ejections can’t be appealed, according to the Arizona paper, but it can be sent to the Arizona Interscholastic Association (AIA) with hopes that an error could be overturned.
+Although ejections couldn’t be appealed, according to the Arizona paper, but it could be sent to the Arizona Interscholastic Association (AIA) with hopes that an error could be overturned.

-This is definitely one that deserves to overruled.
+This was definitely one that deserved to overruled.

-Well, the championship crew made a mistake by completely botching this call, and it would be a shame for Torres to miss this game for something that is so trivial in nature and has been part of football forever.
+Well, the championship crew made a mistake by completely botching this call, and it was a shame for Torres to miss that homecoming game for something that is so trivial in nature and has been part of football forever.